General Program Information

 Many students receive a degree in Kinesiology or Exercise Science to fulfill the prerequisites for Physical Therapy School; however, you may complete your degree in any area of study as long as you meet the minimum requirements needed to apply.

 If accepted, when would I begin my physical therapy course work in the DPT Program?

-All students begin their course work in August* of the year they are admitted. (*May start in May 2018 if proposed 9-semester model approved).
+All students begin their course work in May of the year they are admitted.

 How often during the year do you admit students to the DPT Program?